THE RENAISSANCE CLUB - 16 POINTS

 BOOKING THE COURSE

-The club costs many tens of thousands of pounds to join so the odds are that you will pretty much have the course to yourself and be treated very well.
-Forecaddies are compulsory but given the difficulty of the course and thickness of the rough in theory this isn't a bad idea - I have to say that ours was quite abysmal - gave dodgy yardages, looked in the wrong places for balls and chatted inanely all the way around!
-There isn't much info on the website but you can find out more by phoning Jordan Whyte on 01620 850 901 or emailing email@example.com.
+The club costs many tens of thousands of pounds to join and only has a few hundred members, so the odds are that you will pretty much have the course to yourself and be treated very well.
+Caddies are compulsory but, in theory, given the difficulty of the course, and the thickness of the rough, this isn't a bad idea.
+Ours however was quite abysmal - he gave dodgy yardages, looked in the wrong places for balls and chatted inanely all the way around.
+He only detracted from our ‘one time experience’.

 The clubhouse itself is quite something - apparently £9.2m worth of largesse.
 The food was good but the atmosphere wasn't particularly welcoming and there were a lot of loud, drunk members there.
 Perhaps we just got it on an off day.

 You are spoilt for choice in East Lothian when it comes to golf.
 It is possible to stay at The Renaissance Club if you are taking part in the One Time Experience but I think that North Berwick is probably the best place to stay - have a look at the tour tips here.
 In terms of other courses to play then Muirfield, North Berwick and Gullane Number 1 would be the pick of the crop but there are many other great experiences to be had - Archerfield, Gullane 2 and 3 and Dunbar would all work well on a trip.